Palm trees swaying.

 Caribbean Beach Pool

-The main pool at Caribbean Beach is one of the cutest ones on property, in my opinion.
+The main pool at Caribbean Beach is one of the cutest ones on property, in my opinion and ranked as one of the best pools at Disney World.

 I absolutely love the Spanish fortress theming and the cannons that spray water.